miurahr/omegat-for-cat-beginners/OmegaT_for_Beginners_en.md

 folder (screenshot, ***a***, below).

 Click “Install new dictionary” and you will be given a list of many possible dictionaries (***b***).
-(If nothing happens, select a different repository – see www.omegat.org/en/howtos/spelling.html.)
+(If nothing happens, select a different repository – see [OmegaT Howto - Spellchecking](https://omegat.org/en/howtos/spelling.html))
 Click on the one or ones you want and click Install again, then close the box.
 Selecting a dictionary and “Install” causes the relevant dictionary to be downloaded from the Internet to the folder which you specified in **a**).
 Of course, you must be connected to the Internet for this function to work.